fanduel-oss/refract/docs/api/withEffects.md

     1.  `Context` _(ReactContext)_: a React Context object.
 Its initial value will be passed to `handler`, `errorHandler` and `aperture` (React 16.6.0 and above only).

-    1.  `mergedProps`: whether or not props passed with `toProps` or `asProps` should be merged together.
+    1.  `mergeProps`: whether or not props passed with `toProps` or `asProps` should be merged together.

+    1.  `decorateProps`: whether or not props which are functions should be decorated, so their arguments can be observed (default to `true`).

 1.  `BaseComponent` _(React component)_: any react component.